Ellim/S-TSiR/README.md

 01/13/16 - 0.1.26

 Added storage buildings to increase max food/water and other resources so population can continue to grow.
 Variables for these buildings are in place and buttons to unlock them set, but the javascript to enable them is not yet written.
+EDIT 4:30 MST: Function to buy granary and storehouses now added.

 01/10/16 - 0.1.25